Viva Las Vegas: Plot

 Lucky Jackson (Elvis) goes to Las Vegas, Nevada to participate in the city's first annual Grand Prix Race.
-However, his race car, an Elva Mark VI Maserati, is in need of a new engine in order to compete in the event.
+However, his race car, an Elva Mark VI, is in need of a new engine to compete in the event.

 Lucky raises the necessary money in Las Vegas, but he loses it when he is shoved into the pool by the hotel's young swimming instructor, Rusty Martin (Ann-Margret).
 Lucky then has to work as a waiter at the hotel to replace the lost money to pay his hotel bill, as well as enter the hotel's talent contest in hopes of winning a cash prize sizable enough to pay for his car's engine.

 During all this time, Lucky attempts to win the affections of Rusty.
 His main competition arrives in the form of Count Elmo Mancini (Cesare Danova) and his Ferrari 250 GT Berlinetta.
 Mancini attempts to win both the Grand Prix and the affections of Rusty.
 Rusty soon falls in love with Lucky, and immediately tries to change him into what she wants.

 Cast

 Production

 George Sidney later said "that was one of those cases where we had no script and we had a commitment.
 Originally it was something about an Arabian or something...
 But we turned it around and we wrote the script in about eleven days...
 We changed the whole thing and decided to do it in Las Vegas."

-In March 1963 MGM president Robert O'Brien announced Viva Las Vegas starring Elvis would be one of 20 made at the studio the following year.
+In March 1963, Metro-Goldwyn-Mayer president Robert O'Brien announced Viva Las Vegas would be one of 20 films made at the studio the following year.
 By May, Ann-Margret signed to co-star.
 She was paid $15,000 a week over ten weeks.
 Viva Las Vegas was filmed during the summer of 1963, before production of Presley's film Kissin' Cousins, but was released after Kissin' Cousins in the summer of 1964.

-In Great Britain, both the film and its soundtrack were sold as Love In Las Vegas, since there was another, different film called Viva Las Vegas that was being shown in British cinemas at the same time that Presley's was released.
+In Great Britain, both the film and its soundtrack were sold as Love in Las Vegas, since there was another, different film Meet Me in Las Vegas called Viva Las Vegas there, that was being shown in British cinemas at the same time that Presley's was released.

 The chemistry between the two stars was genuine during filming.
 Presley and Ann-Margret began an affair, and this received considerable attention from film and music gossip columnists.
 This reportedly led to a showdown with Presley's worried girlfriend Priscilla Beaulieu.
 (Elvis and Priscilla married in 1967.)
 In her 1985 book Elvis and Me, Priscilla Presley describes the difficulties that she experienced when the gossip columnists erroneously "announced" that Ann-Margret and Presley had become engaged to be married.

 In her memoirs, Ann-Margret refers to Elvis Presley as her "soulmate" and stated: "We felt there was a need in 'The Industry' for a female Elvis Presley."